 In the meantime, heat a clean, dry, non-stick pan.
 Add the desiccated coconut and toast until golden.
 This happens in seconds, so stir continuously using a silicon spatula and remove the pan from the heat as soon as you see the desiccated coconut starting to colour.
 Set aside.

-Remove the crumble from the oven and scatter over the toasted desiccated coconut.
+Remove the mixed berry coconut crumble from the oven and scatter over the toasted desiccated coconut.
 Serve warm with cream (or my Keto Coconut Ice Cream).

 Macro Details per serving